Martin Lawrence: Early life

 The fourth of six children, Martin Fitzgerald Lawrence was born on April 16, 1965, in Frankfurt, West Germany.
 His father, John Lawrence, was serving in the U.S. military at the time of his birth.
-Lawrence's first and middle names were named after civil rights leader Martin Luther King Jr. and U.S. President John F. Kennedy, respectively.
-When Lawrence was seven, his father left the military, and the family moved from West Germany back to the United States, settling in Landover, Maryland, in the Washington, D.C., area.
-Following his parents' divorce when he was eight years old, Lawrence rarely saw his father, who was a police officer.
-His mother, Chlora (née Bailey), worked several jobs, including as a sales representative and cashier at various department stores to support her family.
+Lawrence's first and middle names were after civil rights leader Martin Luther King Jr. and U.S. President John F. Kennedy, respectively.
+When Lawrence was seven, his father left the military, and the family moved from West Germany back to the United States, settling in the Washington D.C. area in the town of Landover, Maryland.
+Lawrence's mother had moved herself and her six children into the troubled King Square housing projects where he would attend Dodge Park Elementary.
+Following his parents' divorce when he was eight years old, Lawrence rarely saw his father, who was a police officer, serving as the Police Chief for the Franklin D. Roosevelt VA Medical Center in Montrose, New York.
+His mother, Chlora (née Bailey), worked several jobs, including as a sales representative and cashier at various department stores, to support her family.

+Small for his size growing up in the projects, Lawrence often engaged in street fights with other kids.
+He stated that it was his mother and older brothers who kept him out of jail where most of his childhood friends ended up.
 During his teen years, Lawrence excelled at boxing.
-While living in Maryland, Lawrence attended Eleanor Roosevelt High School and Friendly High School, and he lived in Fort Washington, Md, becoming a Mid-Atlantic Golden Gloves boxing contender.
+While living in Fort Washington, Maryland, Lawrence attended Eleanor Roosevelt High School and Friendly High School, and became a Mid-Atlantic Golden Gloves boxing contender.